luci/recipes-py/doc/user_guide.md

 both).
 Only `Call Sites` or `Import Sites` from the repo where simulation test runs will be shown.

-**Call Sites** -- If a warning is issued in a function/method body of a recipe module during a test run, call sites is all the unique locations where that function/method are called.
+**Call Sites**: If a warning is issued in a function or method body of a recipe module during a test run, Call Sites is all the unique locations where that function/method are called.
 In other word, the direct outer frame of the frame where warning is issued.

-**Import Sites** -- If a warning is issued for the entire recipe module via the `WARNING` variable, import sites is the list of recipes and recipe modules which have declared a dependency on that module.
+**Import Sites**: If a warning is issued for the entire recipe module via the `WARNING` variable, Import Sites is the list of recipes and recipe modules which have declared a dependency on that module.

-#### Advanced Features
+### Advanced features of warnings

-##### Escape Warnings
+#### Escaping warnings

 The recipe engine also provides a way to exclude code in a function from being attributed to the call site for certain warnings.
 This is achieved by applying